The Angel, St Giles High Street

 The Angel is a historic public house and former coaching inn on St Giles High Street, in the St Giles district of the West End of London.

 First mentioned by name on the historical record in 1546, it almost certainly existed on this site from an earlier date as one of the Spittal Houses of the Monastery and Hospital of St Giles.

-The pub on this site has been known, formally or informally, by more than one name in its history, with records of it being referred "The Bowl" and "The Crown" (not to be confused with the later public house of that name on New Oxford Street).
+The pub on this site has been known, formally or informally, by more than one name in its history, with records of it being referred to as "The Bowl" and "The Crown" (not to be confused with the later public house of that name on New Oxford Street).

 History

 The pub is first mentioned by name in 1546 on an indenture drawn up at the time of the Dissolution of the Monasteries in England and Wales, when the lands of the medieval Monastery and Hospital of St Giles the Hermit were divided between Lord Admiral John Dudley, Viscount Lisle, and Dame Joan Legh, widow of Sir Thomas Legh, notorious 'Visitor of the Monasteries'.
 The Angel was to pass from Miss Katherine Legh, later Lady Mountjoy, through a number of hands in the 16th and 17th Century before, in 1668, coming to in the ownership of the Russell family, later the Dukes of Bedford, with whom it was to remain until the beginning of the 20th Century.